lvieirajr/mongorest/README.md

 * PyMongo >= 3.0
 * Werkzeug >= 0.10.0

 # Installation

     pip install mongorest

 # Usage

-This is a basic example where we are creating a simple API for a library, where we can list all our books, add new books and retrieve a single book:
+Here is a basic example of how easy it is to create an API with **MongoRest**:

     from mongorest.collection import Collection
-    from mongorest.resource import (
-        ListResourceMixin,
-        CreateResourceMixin,
-        RetrieveResourceMixin,
-    )
-    from mongorest.wsgi import WSGIDispatcher
-    from werkzeug.serving import run_simple

-    # Our Base Collection
     class Book(Collection):
         meta = {
             'required': {
-               'name': str,
-               'author': str,
-               'genre': str
+               'name': str, 'author': str, 'genre': str
             }
             'optional': {
-               'number_of_pages': int,
-               'date_of_release': datetime,
+               'number_of_pages': int, 'date_of_release': datetime,
             }
         }

-    # Our API
+First we created our Book collection, that inherited from the `Collection` class. <br />
+We added a meta to specify the required and optional fields, and their types.

+    from mongorest.resource import (
+        ListResourceMixin, CreateResourceMixin, RetrieveResourceMixin,
+    )

     class BookResource(ListResourceMixin, CreateResourceMixin, RetrieveResourceMixin):
         collection = Book
         endpoint = 'books'

-    # Creating the app and Running the Server
+Here we created our Resource.
+By inheriting from these Mixins we already have the list, create and retrieve actions. <br />
+In the Resource we defined what will be the collection and the endpoint this Resource refers to.

+    from mongorest.wsgi import WSGIDispatcher
+    from werkzeug.serving import run_simple

     if __name__ == '__main__':
         app = WSGIDispatcher([BookResource])
         run_simple('localhost', 8000, app)

-All we did was: Created a collection to represent our books, the collection has a `meta` specifying the required fields and the optional ones.
-Also we created a Resource inheriting from the Resource Mixins.
-All we had to do for the Resource was chose the collection that will be used and what will be the endpoint.
-After that we are just creating the app, passing it our list of resources and running the server.
+Now we just had to instantiate the app as a `WSGIDispatcher` passing it our list of resources. <br />

-`MongoRest` also includes builtin Delete and Update mixins that were not used in this example.

-Let's show a more complex example where we create a customized Resource with a nested route:
+Then we started our server and the API is ready.

+Now lets go for an example that is a little bit more complex:

     from mongorest.collection import Collection
-    from mongorest.resource import Resource
-    from mongorest.utils import deserialize
-    from werkzeug.wrappers import Response

     class School(Collection):
         meta = {
-            'required': {
+            'required': {'name': str}
-               'name': str,
+            'optional': {'principal': str}
         }
-            'optional': {
-               'principal': str,
-            }
-        }

     class Student(Collection):
         meta = {
             'required': {
-               'name': str,
-               'age': int,
-               'school': ObjectId,
-               'grade': int,
+               'name': str, 'age': int, 'school': ObjectId, 'grade': int, }
         }

-        }
+Again, here we are simply defining our collections.

+    from mongorest.resource import Resource
+    from mongorest.utils import deserialize, serialize
+    from werkzeug.wrappers import Response

     class SchoolResource(Resource):
         collection = School